hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 * `cors_configuration` - (Optional) A `cors_configuration` block as defined below.

-* `acr_login_servers` - - (Optional) A list of azure container registry settings used for convert data operation of the service instance.
+* `acr_login_servers` - (Optional) A list of azure container registry settings used for convert data operation of the service instance.

 * `authentication` - (Required) An `authentication` block as defined below.

-* `export_storage_account_name` - (Optional) specifies the name of the export storage account which accepts the operation configuration information
+* `configuration_export_storage_account_name` - (Optional) Specifies the name of the storage account which the operation configuration information is exported to.

 * `public_network_access_enabled` - (Optional) Whether to enabled public networks when data plane traffic coming from public networks while private endpoint is enabled.